A Quick / Short Example of Using TFLite with Golang and a GAN Model

 5. Copy data into the input tensors

-6. Invoke the interperter
+6. Invoke the interpreter

 7. Copy data out of the output tensors